New: FCF Assistant

 Pre-clinical studies of the interactions of the immune system with FL-HCC

-Timeframe: 2016 – 2019 Goal: Study the interactions between the immune system and FLC in a mouse model Principal Investigator: Kevin Barry, PhD Study overview: Cancer immunotherapies harness the power of the immune system to kill tumors.
-Checkpoint blockade immunotherapies are an exciting class of cancer immunotherapies that remove the brakes from the immune system …
+Goal: Study the interactions between the immune system and FLC in a mouse model Principal Investigator: Kevin Barry, PhD Grant length: Multiple years; part of CRI fellowship Study overview: Cancer immunotherapies harness the power of the immune system to kill tumors.
+Checkpoint blockade immunotherapies are an exciting class of cancer immunotherapies that remove the brakes …

 Read more